 Post the job online: There are a number of different platforms that allow small business owners to post their job openings.
 You can advertise your job for free on social media platforms like LinkedIn or Facebook for Business, or you can allocate a budget for paid postings.

 Review and hire: Once you’ve posted the job, it’s time to review applications.
 There are a number of criteria you can use to evaluating a candidate: Does the person’s experience match the job requirements?
 What qualifications do they have?
 How long have they been in similar roles?
 Are the resume and cover letter tailored to your posting?
 Are there grammatical errors?
 Create a “yes,” “no,” or “maybe” pile as you review each application.
 Once you’ve narrowed down your choices, you’ll need to start the interview process.
 This allows potential employees the ability to expand on their qualifications as they appear on paper, and it also allows you to get a better sense of their personality.
 Hire the individual that you feel will be the best fit for your company.
 This includes their qualifications, their skillset, their future goals as they align to your business model, and how well you think they’ll fit in with your existing business model and culture.

 Your responsibilities as an employer

-- See your employee’s Social Insurance Number (SIN) card within three days of employment and record their name and SIN number as it appears on the card.
+- Verifying your employee’s Social Insurance Number (SIN) card within three days of employment.

 - Have employees fill out the required tax forms, including the federal TD1 and provincial TD1 form.